U.S. Gold Coin Prices

 For modern bullion gold (American Gold Eagle, Gold Buffalo), authorized dealers offer the tightest premiums and most reliable sourcing.
 JM Bullion and similar dealers sell at 3–6% over spot for 1 oz coins, with higher premiums on fractional sizes. eBay is useful for comparing secondary market prices but requires careful seller vetting.

 For pre-1933 gold, PCGS- and NGC-certified coins provide authentication and grade certainty.
 Certified coins trade reliably on eBay, at major coin shows, and through established dealers.
-Raw (uncertified) pre-1933 gold requires personal expertise to evaluate — counterfeit pre-1933 gold exists, particularly for the most valuable dates.
+Raw (uncertified) pre-1933 gold requires personal expertise to evaluate — counterfeits exist for the most valuable dates.
 For coins worth $500 or more, third-party certification is strongly recommended before purchase or sale.

 Frequently Asked Questions